Du Pain et des Idées

-Situated a block from the Canal Saint-Martin in the 10th arrondissement, Du Pain et des Idées is your favorite corner bakery—only better.
-The owner, Christophe Vasseur, was named best boulanger in Paris in 2008 and it's for good reason.
+Situated a block from the Canal St.-Martin in the 10th arrondissement, Du Pain et des Idées is your favorite corner bakery—only better.
+The owner, Christophe Vasseur, was named best boulanger in Paris in 2008, and for good reason.
 From hearth breads to viennoiseries, everything is crafted to perfection.
-If you're discerning about your bread, don't leave without a slab of their signature loaf, the Pain des Amis—masterfully crusted on the outside and airy and fluffy on the inside, just waiting to be buttered.
-But Masseur's masterpiece is the chocolate-pistachio escargot pastry, a snail-shaped treat with pistachio paste slathered in between layers of puff pastry and punctuated with dark chocolate chips.
-This isn't an optional stop along your Paris visit, it's a must.
-But be aware: the shop is only open Monday to Friday.
+If you're discerning about your bread, don't leave without a slab of the signature loaf, the pain des amis—masterfully crusted on the outside and airy and fluffy on the inside, just waiting to be buttered.
+But Vasseur's masterpiece is the chocolate-pistachio escargot pastry, a snail-shaped treat with pistachio paste slathered in between layers of puff pastry and punctuated with dark chocolate chips.
+This isn't an optional stop along your Paris visit—it's a must.
+But be aware: The shop is open only Monday to Friday.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 The Good Bread

 My friend, who lives in Paris, told me about this Boulangerie, Du Pain et des Idees, so in my latest visit to Paris in June, I had to go there and try it for myself.
 We bought cheese in a local outdoor market and then got some bread and cakes and headed for a picnic lunch on one of the benches near Canal St. Martin.
 If you love boulangeries, don't skip this one.
 Highly recommended!

 By Sivan Askayo, AFAR Local Expert